GaoLabXDU/HiSV/README.md

 Structural variations (SVs) play an essential role in the evolution of human genomes and are associated with cancer genetics and rare disease.

 High-throughput chromosome capture (Hi-C) is a new technology that breaks through the limitations of the short-read-based whole-genome sequenc-ing (WGS) method and can be used to detect large-scale SVs.
 However, the identification of SVs from Hi-C data is still in the early stages with only a few methods available.
-Especially, no algorithm has been developed that can detect major types of SVs without control samples.

 Here, we described HiSV (Hi-C for Structural Variation), a control-free computational pipeline-based salient object detection model to identify large-scale SVs from a Hi-C sample.